rnwst/easy-languages-dict/README.md

 ## Known issues

-- YouTube uses AJAX, which results in the content script not working right when navigating to a new page within YouTube, requiring a reload of the page.
-A fix for this is in the works.
 - Currently, in videos that mix languages (such as [this one](https://www.youtube.com/watch?v=ySJa8swxrJc)), only the first language appearing in the video title works.
 - Most languages are untested so far.
-That being said, all supported languages should work *in theory*.

 ## License